Information-Based Martingale Optimal Transport: Formulation of the problem and properties

 which confirms the statement of the corollary. \end{proof} Because $W_{T_1}$ is a $\mathcal N(0,T_1-T_0)$-distributed random variable, regardless of the coupling $\pi$, one can complete the square to obtain an equivalent problem to Eq. (\ref{IB-MOT}):

 This equivalent formulation of IB-MOT highlights the similarities and differences with MOT.
-We retrieve the ability of using the difference squared as a cost, and noise has been introduced inside the objective function by replacing what in MOT is usually $X_0$ with $W_{T_1}$. \begin{rem} It is important to note that, even though the innovations process is a Brownian motion regardless of the coupling $\pi$ and the choice of the RAP $(I_t^{(1)})$ that satisfies the conditions in Proposition \ref{Ito}, the joint distribution of the innovations process and $X_1$ does depend on $\pi$ and $(I_t^{(1)})$.
-This can be observed by investigating at the general almost sure expression of $(W_t)$, see Proposition 4.13 in \cite{Kassis1}, given by $W_t= \int_{T_0}^t 1/(H_1'(s)H_2(s) - H_1(s) H_2'(s)) \d N_s$, where
+We retrieve the ability to use the difference squared as a cost, and noise has been introduced inside the objective function by replacing what in MOT is usually $X_0$ with $W_{T_1}$. \begin{rem} It is important to note that, even though the innovations process is a Brownian motion regardless of the coupling $\pi$ and the choice of the RAP $(I_t^{(1)})$ that satisfies the conditions in Proposition \ref{Ito}, the joint distribution of the innovations process and $X_1$ does depend on $\pi$ and $(I_t^{(1)})$.
+This can be observed by investigating the general almost sure expression of $(W_t)$, see \cite{KassisMacrina}, given by $W_t= \int_{T_0}^t 1/\sqrt{(H_1'(s)H_2(s) - H_1(s) H_2'(s))} \rd N_s$, where